TranGiaBao-2000/math-util/README.md

 ## Welcome to Math Utility repository.
 This repo offers varios math methods those are used as a helper for your project.

+### You will find in this repo the following stuff:
+* .gitignore file itself to